RamZallan/jewish-persistence-pledge/pages/resources.md

 “A poorly defined concept of 'Black antisemitism' not only risks promulgating racist stereotypes about African Americans—treating us as inherently violent, criminal, and irrational—but also obscures the specifics of the various ways antisemitism can manifest, making it harder for us to fight back. ...The violent ideology of the Jersey City shooters reflects centuries of history in which Black and Jewish communities have been divided and pitted against each other under a system that harms us all.”

-​

 \[More resources coming]

-​

-Do you know of a resource we should be including on this page?
+**Do you know of a resource we should be including on this page?
 Would you like to tell us about a best practice you’ve adopted in your local organizing?
-[Tell us here.](https://forms.gle/CedPwzfmgPy8mboJ6)
+[Tell us here.](https://forms.gle/CedPwzfmgPy8mboJ6)**

-​

 ​
 \*Note: Many resources which use the term “Jewish” or “Black-Jewish” erroneously treat “Black” and “Jewish” as separate categories.